Bernstein-Sato polynomials for projective hypersurfaces with weighted homogeneous isolated singularities: Example IV

-where we have $\de_k:=\mu_k-\nu_{k+d}=\mu'_k$ in this case, see (14) in the introduction.
-The calculation of $\mu_k^{(2)}$, $\nu_k^{(2)}$ is made by computer programs based on \cite{DiSt2}, \cite{nwh}. \sk On the other hand we get by (A.1) below and RISA/ASIR
+where we have $\de_k:=\mu_k-\nu_{k+d}=\mu'_k$ in this case.
+The calculation of $\mu_k^{(2)}$, $\nu_k^{(2)}$ is made by computer programs based on \cite{DiSt2}, \cite{nwh}. \sk On the other hand we get by A.\ref{A.1} in Appendix below and by RISA/ASIR